 Heraklion, Crete, Greece

-Culver, R Lee; Weber, Thomas; and Bradley, David L., "The Use of Multi-beam Sonars to Image Bubbly Ship Wakes" (2005).
-Center for Coastal and Ocean Mapping.
+Culver, R Lee; Weber, Thomas C.; and Bradley, David L., "The Use of Multi-beam Sonars to Image Bubbly Ship Wakes" (2005).
+Underwater Acoustic Measurements: Technologies & Results (UAM).
 358.